abostef747/Group14_Webprogramming/Readme.md

 ## Validation Rules Implemented:

---Required fields must be filled before submission.
+- Required fields must be filled before submission.
---Email addresses must follow a valid email format (example@domain.com).
+- Email addresses must follow a valid email format (example@domain.com).
---Password fields require a minimum length and a combination of characters.
+- Password fields require a minimum length and a combination of characters.
---Numeric fields allow only valid number inputs.
+- Numeric fields allow only valid number inputs.

 ## Real-Time Feedback:

---Error messages appear dynamically as users fill out the form.
+- Error messages appear dynamically as users fill out the form.
---Fields are highlighted when invalid inputs are detected.
+- Fields are highlighted when invalid inputs are detected.
---Users cannot submit the form until all required fields meet the criteria.
+- Users cannot submit the form until all required fields meet the criteria.

 ## Technologies Used:

---JavaScript for event handling
+- JavaScript for event handling
---Regular expressions (Regex) for pattern matching --HTML5 form validation attributes for basic checks
+- Regular expressions (Regex) for pattern matching
+- HTML5 form validation attributes for basic checks

 Provide links to related code files (github) & link to the feature (shell.hamk.fi).